molejar/pyFDT/README.md

 Usage
 -----

-The API of **fdt** module is flexible and intuitive.
-Is implementing all general functions for manipulation with dtb/dts data or files.
+The API of **fdt** module is intuitive and implementing all general requirements for manipulation with FDT Nodes, Properties and dts/dtb files.

 ```python
     import fdt